Exploring the Impact of Model Scaling on Parameter-Efficient Tuning: Discussing the Ablation Results from the Optimization Perspectives

-\paragraph{Why can model scaling leverage the fewer trainable parameters to achieve fine-tuning performance?} Training $\theta$ to steer a PLM towards downstream NLP tasks can be seen as adaptations.
-From the perspective of representation space, the adaptations of the tuning methods (\PET, \APET, and FT methods) can be re-parameterized into a unified low dimensional subspace \cite{qin2021exploring, aghajanyan-etal-2021-intrinsic,yi2022}. \citet{aghajanyan-etal-2021-intrinsic} further demonstrate that adaptation on a larger PLM can be re-parameterized into the lower dimensional space; this implicitly explains why tuning methods can optimize fewer parameters on larger-scale models, e.g., \TXXL, to meet the full-parameter fine-tuning performance on tasks.
+This might explain why the aribitray positions of the tunable parameters have less impact such that all \PET methods can achieve the similar performance on the larger models.
+It is worth noting that even though the distribution of tunable parameters have less impact on the performance, it still affects converge speeds.
+Thus, finding a better parameter distribution to improve the converge speeds for \PET methods is a direction worthy of exploring.

-\paragraph{Why can tuning methods optimize the near numbers of trainable parameters to exceed random guessing?} As stated above, the adaptations of the tuning methods can be re-parameterized into a unified subspace. \citet{qin2021exploring} shows that this low dimensional subspace is shared among all NLP tasks for the same tuning methods. \citet{yi2022} further suggests that this subspace is also shared among various tuning methods.
-This might implicitly explain why all tuning methods can train the near numbers of necessary trained parameters to exceed the random guessing performance on the same models, even for the different tasks (\cref{ssec:ms_trainable_parameter}).
+\paragraph{Why model scaling leverages the fewer tunable parameters to achieve full-parameter fine-tuning performance?} Tuning $\theta$ to steer a PLM towards downstream NLP tasks can be seen as adaptations.
+From the perspective of representation space, the adaptations of \PET methods can be re-parameterized into a unified low dimensional subspace \cite{qin2021exploring, aghajanyan-etal-2021-intrinsic,yi2022}. \citet{aghajanyan-etal-2021-intrinsic} further demonstrate that adaptation on a larger PLM can be re-parameterized into the lower dimensional space; this implicitly explains why \PET methods can optimize fewer parameters on larger-scale models, e.g., \TXXL, to meet the full-parameter fine-tuning performance on tasks.

-We hope that these discussions disclose the mechanisms behind the model scaling impact on tuning methods and can inspire more research toward exploring the advantages of the model scaling.
+\paragraph{Why can \PET methods optimize the similar numbers of tunable parameters to exceed random guessing?} As stated above, the adaptations of the \PET methods can be re-parameterized into a unified subspace. \citet{qin2021exploring} show that this low dimensional subspace is shared among all NLP tasks for the same \PET methods. \citet{yi2022} further suggest that this subspace is also shared among various \PET methods.
+This might implicitly explain why all \PET methods can tune the similar numbers of necessary tuned parameters to exceed the random guessing performance on the same models, even for the different tasks (\cref{ssec:ms_trainable_parameter}).